harshitrajsinha/speed-typing/README.md

 - **REST API**: Quotes are fetched using a RESTful API, sourced from a GitHub Gist collection.
 - **Conditional Fetching**: The application gracefully handles request timeouts by falling back to a default sentence if the API request fails.

+## Learning

+- Importance of event listener cleanup during component mount/unmount.
+- Abort controller - To halt fetching of repeated request of resource in case of failure
+- Web Storage API - To cache the data to avoid frequest API calls

 ## Installation

 To run this project locally, follow these steps: